parallax background

 Elevate U

-13 week certified course for Moms
+A 13-week certified course for Moms.

-Elevate U is a 13 week certified curriculum for Moms to work on parenting, lifeskills, and recovery.
 The Elevate U class has been recognized by case workers as an approved parenting class for Moms involved in the Social Services system.
 This class is relevant for any woman dealing with addiction, trauma, or just working on major lifestyle changes.
 Participants will dive deeply into social and legal systems and learn how to navigate them successfully.
-Currently, this course is only offered in Upstate SC.

 Online Community